Robpol86/robpol86.com/docs/raspberry_pi_project_fi.rst

 This guide will go over how to get a Raspberry Pi (or really any Linux system) on Google's `Project Fi <https://fi.google.com>`_ cellular service.
 If you already use Project Fi as your main cellphone service provider then you can use their `data only SIM cards <https://support.google.com/fi?p=data_only_SIM>`_ to get your Raspberry Pi online for relatively cheap depending on your use case.
-I was able to power the 3G modem directly from the USB port on my Pi Zero.
-You'll probably need a good USB power supply to power everything.

 .. imgur-image:: PmqSPyj
     :width: 49%
 .. imgur-image:: dE4GgBg
     :width: 49%

+I was able to power the 3G modem directly from the USB port on my Pi Zero.
+You'll probably need a good USB power supply to power everything.

+I'll be covering a couple of different ways to get all of this working.
 You will need:

 1. Raspberry Pi running Raspbian (I used a Pi Zero version 1.3).
 2. Project Fi data only SIM card (I've previously activated mine on a Nexus 5).